LinkedIn Ads Bidding Strategy: Maximize Your Budget

 • Weekly total: 18-22 impressions per user maximum

 When frequency caps are exceeded, your relevance score drops and bids must increase to maintain delivery.
+This is particularly important for campaigns focused on LinkedIn advertising ROI.

 Common Bidding Mistakes to Avoid